 + *

-+ * @param s The String
++ * @param s The String to be printed

 + * @throws java.io.IOException If an error occured while writing